jaredaritter/fcc-follow-up-projects/README.md

     * Mixing flex and grid at this point leads to a lot of head scratching and looking for proper syntax
     * Minor tweaks taking a lot of time as well as trial and error to understand
     * Does not feel fluid

+## product-landing-page (fcc responsive web design project 3)

+* Straightforward project using general concepts addressed in lessons.
+* Fixed nav bar with internal page links
+* Video element and @media required
+* Pros:
+    * Minimal difficulty with implementation
+    * Had to look up video and @media implementation for reference and able to apply without difficulty
+* Cons:
+    * No big ones for this project.
+    * Will need to figure out best practices for fixed nav bars on dynamically sized pages.
+The issue is keeping page spaced properly on larger screens when stretching can be an issue.
+Topic to pursue.